dhruv-kurpad/OscarProject-docs/README.md

 ## The Oscar Project

 I started the [Oscar project](https://github.com/dhruv-kurpad/oscarProject) with the goal of being notified when my dog was having a seizure.
 Osacr was a [English Cream Golden Retriever](https://www.loveyourdog.com/english-cream-retriever/) who had a great life!
-Over the last 6 months Oscar started having seizures that eventually needed him to be medicated.
-As we were often out of the house, I was concerned that Oscar might have a seizure when noone was around to help him.
+Over the last 6 months Oscar started having seizures that continued to get more frequent and intense.
+As we were often out of the house, I was concerned that Oscar might have a seizure when none was around to help him.

-I wanted to build a app that ould notify me if Oscar was having a seizure so I could head home and check on him if he was alone.
+I wanted to build an app that could notify me if Oscar was having a seizure so I could head home and check on him if he was alone.

 ## Planning
 With the idea of building an app that could identify a seizure and notify me I started looking for ways to build it.
 In the summer before my junior year, I had built a RC Car from scratch following the awesome tutorials from [Dronebot Workshop](https://dronebotworkshop.com/nrf24l01-wireless-joystick/).